mhagander/pg_githooks/README.rst

   whenever something is received.
 This is useful for example to trigger a redmine installation to pull the repository.
 Separate multiple URLs with spaces.
+  If $branch is included in the URL, insert the branchname in that position, and if multiple branches are pushed then ping all of them.

 git policy enforcement script